We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Step 6: Extinguish the fire.

 When it’s time to go to sleep, or if you need to pack up the campsite, start putting out the fire.
 “It is generally best to plan ahead and let the fire burn out by itself,” says Hite.
-If you need to leave the fire pit quickly and you are not planning to use the fire pit again for several days, then you can slowly dump a full bucket of water on the fire to douse the flames and coals, and reduce the residual heat.
+But if you need to leave the fire pit quickly and you are not planning to use the fire pit again for several days, then you can slowly dump a full bucket of water on the fire to douse the flames and coals, and reduce the residual heat.
+Remember that pouring water onto flames will create smoke and steam that can cause burns, so use caution when pouring and be sure to stand upwind.
 Use the poker or a stick to move the coals, embers, and ash around to check for signs of steam and listen for any hissing noises.
 If the fire pit is still steaming or hissing, the fire is not completely extinguished.
 Fill the bucket and dump it over the pit again until the fire is cool and quiet.

-If you want to use the fire pit again soon, you will need to take your time putting out the fire.
+If you do want to use the fire pit again soon, you will need to take your time putting out the fire.
 Sprinkle water over the fire pit to help douse the embers and cool the ashes, but don’t soak the fire pit.
 Turn the embers and ashes with a shovel and continue sprinkling water until there is no steam, heat, or noise coming from the fire pit.
-Alternatively, you can use sand or dirt to put out the flame, but you will need to clean the sand or dirt out of the fire pit to use it again.
+Alternatively, you can use sand or dirt to put out the flame by starving it of oxygen, but you will need to clean the sand or dirt out of the fire pit to use it again.

-The ash, coals, and any remaining pieces of wood need to be cleaned out of the fire pit once the fire is completely extinguished and the fire pit is cold.
+The ash, coals, and any remaining pieces of wood need to be cleaned out of the fire pit once the fire is completely extinguished and the fire pit is absolutely cold.
 Use a shovel to scoop and scrape the material out of the pit and dump it into a garbage bag.
 While most municipalities allow you to dispose of these ashes in the regular garbage, it’s a good idea to check local guidelines for proper disposal.
+Alternatively, you can store the ashes in an ash can and use the ashes around the home and in the garden.
 Cover up the fire pit if it’s in a fixed position, or move the fire pit to a sheltered area out of the wind and rain.

 Other Factors to Consider